-- The AGM will be held, in a wholly physical format, at the venue, date and time stated below.
-There will be no option for members to participate virtually. - Please read the notes overleaf which contain instructions on, inter alia, the appointment of a proxy(ies). - 3.
+- 1. The Annual General Meeting will be held, in a wholly physical format, at the venue, date and time stated below.
+There will be no option for shareholders to participate virtually. - 2.
+Please read the notes overleaf which contain instructions on, inter alia, the appointment of a proxy(ies). - 3.
 For investors who have used their SRS monies to buy shares in the capital of Sanli Environmental Limited, this proxy form is not valid for use and shall be ineffective for all intent and purposes if used or purported to be used by them.
-SRS investors who wish to appoint the Chairman of the AGM as their proxy should contact their respective SRS Operators to submit their votes by 10.00 a.m. on 22 July 2024. - By submitting an instrument appointing a proxy(ies) and/or representative(s), the member accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 16 July 2024.
+SRS investors who wish to appoint the Chairman of the Meeting as their proxy should contact their respective SRS Operators to submit their votes by 10.00 a.m. on 22 July 2025. - By submitting an instrument appointing a proxy(ies) and/or representative(s), the member accepts and agrees to the personal data privacy terms set out in the Notice of AGM dated 16 July 2025.